 Home fragrance can quickly become overwhelming if it is used in too many rooms.
 Rather than installing a source of fragrance in every room, choose to use fragrance in every other room.
 If you use too many fragrances from too many sources, the overall effect is both overwhelming and confused.

 Essential oils are an excellent way of infusing your home with fragrance, but they are also potent substances that you should use with caution.
-Essential oils should never be used neat, even if you’re burning them in a dedicated burner.
+Essential oils should never be used at 100% strength, even if you’re burning them in a dedicated burner.

 Instead, you should use a small amount of essential oils mixed with water or a carrier oil.
-If that sounds like too much hassle to go through every day, then you’ll want to investigate AromaTech, whose cold air diffusing options negate the need for additional water or oils.
+If that sounds like too much hassle to go through every day, then you’ll want to look into AromaTech, as they offer cold air diffusing options that negate the need for additional water or oils.

 DO: Follow the seasons